yang123vc/qf/README.md

 ### Begin

-Get the framework through the following command
-`go get github.com/bankole7782/qf`
+Get the framework through the following command `go get -u github.com/bankole7782/qf`

 There is a sample application which details how to complete the setup.
 Take a look at it [here](https://github.com/bankole7782/qf_example)